JoshuaPurtell/ProcessingStochasticities/content/about.md

 If you'd like to get in contact to ideate or collaborate (on a project or paper), please do!
 Contact me @ josh dot purtell at yale dot edu or securely @ joshuampurtell at protonmail dot ch.
 If you get in touch via the latter address, please either do so using a *@protonmail.ch email account, or send your PGP key along with your first correspondence per [best practices](https://protonmail.com/support/knowledge-base/how-to-use-pgp/).

+Alternatively, you can set up a 30 minute conversation with me [here](https://calendly.com/josh-purtell/brief-introduction).

 N.B.
 Processing Stochasticities is currently in build 0.2.0.
 This means that it is in a state of active development and is liable to breakage.
 If you notice any such breakage, please check the current [build plan](https://github.com/JoshuaPurtell/webpage/issues/1) and then generate a new [issue](https://github.com/JoshuaPurtell/webpage/issues) if you think it could be in my blind spot.